 Finding a reliable supplier for your digital projects is definitely not an easy task.
 I have been in the industry since it originated and have seen so many projects failing.
 And despite there are different types of customers, I have to admit that the supplier has his main share on the project failure.
 We at Catnapweb are trying to learn from all experience gained over the past 10+ years and deliver outputs in such quality and timing that clients love to work with us.

 The Catnaweb Difference

 There are two main things that distinguish us from the rest.
 Firstly, we do our own research in all areas we deliver.
-Secondly, our processes are streamlined and the key knowledge stays within the project as the owners lead it.
+Secondly, our processes are streamlined and the key knowledge stays within the project as the owners are leading it.

 Why Our Approach Is So Different: Personal Involvement

 We do not think that we know much more than other companies.
 Surely, they do have skilled people, otherwise they would not survive.
 But how does the project process look in a typical company?
 Let’s have a look at it from the beginning.

 Project Flow: A Typical Digital Agency / Consultancy Business